As the winner of the prestigious races and national championships, John Bowe is one of the greatest legends of the Australian motorsport.

 He was a two-time winner of the greatest Australian race Bathurst 1000, in 1989 and 1994, in both occasions together with Dick Johnson.
 At Mount Panorama Circuit, he also won Bathurst 12 Hour two times, in 2010 and 2014.

 Successful period in the open-wheels racing

-He was born on 16th of April, 1954 in Devonport, Tasmania, and began racing as a teenager, competing in Formula Vee.
+Born in April 1954 in Devonport, Tasmania, John Bowe began racing as a teenager, competing in Formula Vee.
 In 1971, he won the Tasmanian state championship and by the end of 1977, he competed in the lower ranks of the formula racing in Australia.

 In 1978, Bowe moved to the Australian Drivers’ Championship, an open-wheel national championship which will later become Australian Formula 3.
 In 1979, John was the series runner-up, as well as the Australian Formula 2 runner-up.
 After winning the titles in 1984 and 1985 as a driver of Chris Leach racing team, Bowe left the series.

 Bowe picked some experience in the sports car racing in 1985 when he appeared in selected events of Australian Sports Car Championship and Australian Endurance Championship.
 In 1986, John drove full-time in the ASCC and won the title on the first attempt.
 Driving a Veskanda C1 Chevrolet, he won all five races that season.

 Next year, he was the series vice-champion, but he also entered the Australian Touring Car Championship, driving a Ford Sierra RS500.
 Bowe again did very well and finished the season as a runner-up, behind Dick Johnson with whom he scored his maiden victory in the prestigious Bathurst 1000 race in 1989.
 That year Bowe again finished the ATCC season as a vice-champion, again losing to Dick Johnson.